MicrosoftDocs/edge-developer/microsoft-edge/dev-videos/index.md

 <!-- ====================================================================== -->
-## Debug memory leaks with the Microsoft Edge Detached Elements tool
+## DevTools - Debug memory leaks with the Microsoft Edge Detached Elements tool

 _Published on 9 Dec 2021._